Poincaré inequality: Poincaré–Wirtinger inequality

 called a (p,p)-Poincaré inequality; for more general domains Ω, the above is more familiarly known as a Sobolev inequality.

 The necessity to subtract the average value can be seen by considering constant functions for which the derivative is zero while, without subtracting the average, we can have the integral of the function as large as we wish.
 There are other conditions instead of subtracting the average that we can require in order to deal with this issue with constant functions, for example, requiring trace zero, or subtracting the average over some proper subset of the domain.
-The constant C in the Poincare inequality may be different from condition to condition.
+The constant C in the Poincaré inequality may be different from condition to condition.
 Also note that the issue is not just the constant functions, because it is the same as saying that adding a constant value to a function can increase its integral while the integral of its derivative remains the same.
 So, simply excluding the constant functions will not solve the issue.